dotnet/reactive/Rx.NET/Documentation/IntroToRx/03_CreatingObservableSequences.md

 But what is this for?
 You can think of `IObserver<T>` and the `IObservable<T>` as the 'consumer' and 'publisher' interfaces respectively.
 A subject, then is both a consumer and a publisher.
 Data flows both into and out of a subject.

 Rx offers a few subject implementations that can occasionally be useful in code that wants to make an `IObservable<T>` available.
-Although `Observable.Create` is usually the preferred way to do this, there's one important case where a subject might make more sense: if you have some code that discovers events of interest (e.g., by using the client API for some messaging technology) and wants to make them available through an `IObservable<T>`, subjects can sometimes provide a more convenient way to to this than with `Observable.Create` or a custom implementation.
+Although `Observable.Create` is usually the preferred way to do this, there's one important case where a subject might make more sense: if you have some code that discovers events of interest (e.g., by using the client API for some messaging technology) and wants to make them available through an `IObservable<T>`, subjects can sometimes provide a more convenient way to do this than with `Observable.Create` or a custom implementation.

 Rx offers a few subject types.
 We'll start with the most straightforward one to understand.